bloxstreet/support/guides/training-guide.md

 * Trainers and hosts should not be chatting or joking around with each other during the training session and before LRs join.
 * If trainers and hosts need to chat, they should do so in the communications server, not in-game.
 * Each LR may only go AFK for up to three minutes.
 Each LR may only go AFK up to two times per training session.
-* LRs should use the handto system during the Cafe Test.

 ## Rank Information
 {: .text-red-300 }